Charles Polk Jr.: Constitution of 1831

 A new state constitution was adopted in 1831.
 Polk was the President of the convention that adopted it, but the real leader of the conclave was Polk's former Secretary of State and good personal friend, U.S. Senator John M. Clayton.
 This document provided for elections in November, biannual sessions of the Delaware General Assembly, four-year terms for governors and state senators, and two-year terms for state representatives.
 Governors were not allowed to succeed themselves.
 The judicial system was changed as well, reducing the number of judges from nine to five: a chancellor, a chief justice, and three associate justices.

 After his initial term as governor, Polk was again elected to the State Senate in 1834, and served in the 1835/36 session as Speaker.
-As the governor’s constitutional successor, he became governor again upon the death of Governor Caleb P. Bennett and served the remaining months of Bennett's term from July 11, 1836 until January 17, 1837.
+As the governor's constitutional successor, he became governor again upon the death of Governor Caleb P. Bennett and served the remaining months of Bennett's term from July 11, 1836, until January 17, 1837.
 Polk then returned to his seat in the State Senate, served in the 1837/38 session, and was reelected for the 1839/40 and 1841/42 sessions.
 He was once again Speaker in the 1841/42 session.

 Polk served as Register of Wills for Kent County from 1843 until 1848, and in 1850, moved to Wilmington, when U.S. President John Tyler brought him out of retirement to spend three years as the Collector for the Port of Wilmington.
 Finally, he was appointed Commissioner-Judge of the Delaware Supreme Court in August 1857.

+Personal life

+He married Mary Elizabeth Purnell and they had nine children, including, Charles, William Alexander, and Theodore.
+In 1816 Polk purchased a large tract of land at Big Stone Beach, near Milford, in what is now Milford Hundred, in Kent County, Delaware.
+He established his residence there on Delaware Bay.
+They were members of the Presbyterian Church.

 Death and legacy

-Polk died at his home at Big Stone Beach, in Milford Hundred, Kent County, and is buried in the Old Presbyterian Cemetery, which is at Dover, on the grounds of the Delaware State Museum.
-His son, William A. Polk served as the speaker of the State House in the 1867/68 session.
+Polk died at his home at Big Stone Beach, Delaware, in Milford Hundred, Kent County, and is buried in the Old Presbyterian Cemetery, in Dover, on the grounds of the Delaware State Museum.
+His son, William A. Polk, served as the speaker of the State House in the 1867/68 session.